2fundun07/covertovert/code/README.md

-# Covert Timing Channel
+# Covert Timing Channel Over LLC Layer

+## Overview
-This project implements a covert timing channel that leverages inter-arrival times of packets at the LLC (Logical Link Control) layer.
-The covert channel encodes binary messages (bits) into timing intervals between packets and transmits them across a network.
-The receiver decodes the message by interpreting these inter-arrival times.
-This project is designed as a proof of concept for covert communication over a network and demonstrates the trade-offs between throughput, timing accuracy, and network noise.
+This project implements a **covert timing channel** that encodes binary messages into **inter-arrival times** of packets at the Logical Link Control (LLC) layer.
+The sender encodes each bit into timing intervals between packets, and the receiver decodes the message by analyzing these intervals.
+This proof of concept demonstrates how timing channels can be used for covert communication over a network.

-Each bit is encoded into a timing interval: a bit '0' is sent after a short delay, and a bit '1' is sent after a long delay.
-The receiver measures the inter-arrival time between packets to determine if the bit was '0' or '1'.
-A threshold (threshold_ms) is used to differentiate between the two delays.
-The sender generates a random binary message of 128 bits (16 characters) and encodes each bit into inter-packet delays before transmitting packets with dummy payloads.
-The receiver captures packets and decodes the message based on the measured inter-arrival times.

-The covert channel's capacity is calculated by dividing the number of bits sent by the total transmission time.
-The sender encodes each bit into a timing delay: for '0', a random delay between 0 and threshold_ms - error_ms is used, and for '1', a random delay between threshold_ms + error_ms and 2 * threshold_ms.
-The receiver captures incoming packets, measures the inter-arrival times, and decodes the bits accordingly.

-In the experimental setup, the threshold was set to 200 ms and the error margin to 100 ms, resulting in a measured capacity of approximately 4 bits per second.
-The performance is limited by several factors.
-The resolution of the system clock and network jitter restrict the accuracy of timing intervals, potentially leading to decoding errors if the system's clock resolution is too low (e.g., 1 ms).
-High network jitter can blur the distinction between '0' and '1' delays, reducing accuracy.
-To mitigate this, larger gaps between delays (e.g., 50 ms vs. 100 ms) were used, but this reduces capacity.
-Furthermore, the threshold_ms and error_ms values must be carefully tuned for each environment.
-A threshold that's too small can cause overlap between '0' and '1' delays due to jitter, while a threshold that's too large reduces capacity.
+---

+## Logic

+### Encoding
+- Each binary bit is encoded into a timing interval:
+  - **Bit `0`**: A short random delay, ranging from `0` to `threshold_ms - error_ms`.
+  - **Bit `1`**: A long random delay, ranging from `threshold_ms + error_ms` to `2 * threshold_ms`.
+- These delays ensure a clear distinction between `0` and `1`, minimizing potential overlaps due to network jitter.

+### Decoding
+- The receiver measures the **inter-arrival times** of packets.
+  - If the delay is less than or equal to `threshold_ms + error_ms`, it is interpreted as a `0`.
+  - If the delay is greater than `threshold_ms + error_ms`, it is interpreted as a `1`.
+- Once 8 bits are received, they are grouped and converted into a character.
+The process repeats until the full message is reconstructed.

+### Timing Parameters
+- **Threshold (`threshold_ms`)**: The central value that separates the timing ranges for `0` and `1`.
+  - A value of `150 ms` was chosen for this project to balance throughput and robustness.
+- **Error Margin (`error_ms`)**: Provides tolerance for handling network noise and jitter.
+  - Set to `80 ms` to ensure clear separation between timing intervals.

+---

+## Results

+- **Message Size**: 128 bits (16 characters).
+- **Transmission Time**: Approximately 25.6 seconds.
+- **Measured Capacity**: ~5 bits per second.

+---

+## Limitations

+1. **Clock Resolution**:
+   - The accuracy of the timing intervals depends on the system clock's resolution.
+A low-resolution clock can cause inaccuracies in measuring inter-arrival times, leading to decoding errors.

+2. **Network Jitter**:
+   - Variability in network delays can blur the distinction between `0` and `1` intervals, especially if the actual delays deviate significantly from the configured ranges.

+3. **Capacity vs. Robustness**:
+   - Increasing the gap between `0` and `1` intervals improves robustness but reduces capacity.
+The chosen parameters represent a trade-off to achieve moderate throughput with reasonable accuracy.

+4. **Threshold Sensitivity**:
+   - The `threshold_ms` and `error_ms` values are environment-specific.
+Small deviations in these parameters can cause decoding errors, requiring careful tuning for each network setup.

+---

+## Conclusion

+This project demonstrates a functional covert timing channel with a measured capacity of **5 bits per second**, achieved by encoding binary data into inter-arrival times of LLC packets.
+The results highlight the potential of timing-based communication while illustrating the challenges posed by clock resolution and network noise.